ablestack/nestjs-bff/README.md

 NestJS-BFF is a full-stack TypeScript solution, and starter project.
 It is intended for developers who are looking to fast-track building a strongly typed, enterprise-grade, modern NodeJs application, with supporting tooling.

 This implementation uses the [BFF](https://samnewman.io/patterns/architectural/bff/) pattern, leveraging [NestJS](https://nestjs.com/) as the primary framework for the backend.
-The client-side example is in [Angular](https://angular.io/), although any client-side Javascript framework can easily be used, including [React](https://reactjs.org/), or [Vue](https://vuejs.org/) js.
+The frontend example is in [Angular](https://angular.io/), although any client-side Javascript framework can easily be used, including [React](https://reactjs.org/), or [Vue](https://vuejs.org/) js.

 ## Contents

-This is a Mono-repo project containing a [Backend](backend/README.md), companion [CLI](cli/README.md), [Client](client/README.md), and companion NPM packages.
+This is a Mono-repo project containing a [Backend](backend/README.md), companion [CLI](cli/README.md), [Frontend](frontend/README.md), and companion NPM packages.
 Follow the README navigation links for details on each of these.
 The core infrastructure is contained in NPM packages, so that projects build using this boilerplate can easily benefit from future updates though a simple NPM update command.

 ## Installation & Usage